-All patterns have an average duration of 2 hours on 15min intraday bars.
-The average breakout lasts 1.98 days.
-90% reach the target in 3.19 days.
-Breakout and pole pattern is measured using average true range showing the degree of price volatility.
+In all patterns analyzed, the average duration was approximately 2 hours within 15-minute intraday bars.
+The average breakout lasted 1.98 days, with 90% reaching the target within 3.19 days.
+To measure the breakout and pole pattern, we utilized the average true range (ATR) as an indicator of price volatility.

-- A steep range bound of 5.5 times the ATR or more in 23 bars or less.
+- Steep range bound formations measuring at least 5.5 times the average true range (ATR) within 23 bars or less.

-- Flag breakout in 15 bars or less from the pole and sloping slightly down.
+- Flag breakout occurring within 15 bars or less from the pole, with a slight downward slope.

-- Flag depth no more than 2.5 times the ATR measured from the highest high to the lowest low.
+- Flag depth not exceeding 2.5 times the ATR, measured from the highest high to the lowest low.

 - Increased volatility during pattern formation.

-- Stop loss activated if breakout below the support line.
+- Stop loss activated if the breakout occurs below the support line.

-- Trailing stop to preserve unrealized profits.
-Stop is triggered if difference between the highest value in the preceding five bar period and current bar was more than three times the 40 bar ATR.
+- Trailing stop implemented to preserve unrealized profits.
+The stop triggers if the difference between the highest value in the preceding five-bar period and the current bar exceeds three times the 40-bar ATR.

-- “No change” exit condition is triggered when the price breakout was less than four times the ATR.
-This stop is activated when the position is held for more than 70 bars.
+- “No change” exit condition triggered when the price breakout falls below four times the ATR.
+This stop activates if the position is held for more than 70 bars.

-- If no condition was triggered than the trade is terminated after 100 bars since trade entry.
+- If none of the conditions are triggered, the trade is terminated after 100 bars from the entry.

-Depending on the set of assets backtesting with optimized parameters should be included for stop loss, trailing stop and the no change exit condition.
-Here is the TradeStation code for the strategy:
+Optimization and Backtesting: Depending on the set of assets, backtesting should include optimization of parameters for stop loss, trailing stop, and the “no change” exit condition.
+To illustrate the implementation of the strategy, here is the TradeStation code:

 The time frame tested was from November 30, 2009 until March 30, 2020.
 Other parameters we considered were commission per trade $5, Initial Capital $100,000, Interest Rate 2% (you wish), entire order is filled when trade occurs at limit price or better.
 Backtesting the strategy for ticker: AAPL with no optimization run we got following results: